impress-org/givewp/README.md

 ### How is Give better than *WooCommerce* for accepting donations on WordPress? ###

 It's true.
 We also really like WooCommerce.
 It's hands-down the most robust eCommerce platform for WordPress.
 But that's also the issue.
 When accepting donations, you don't need a cart system, shipping, or tax calculations.
 Additionally, customizing the plugin functionality and terminology for nonprofit needs is often a daunting task.
-You never want your users to receive an "invoice" for the donation as a "product" they "purchased."
+You never want your users to receive an "invoice" for the donation as a "product" they "purchased".
 Rather, you'd like for them to receive a tax deductible receipt for the donation they gave.
 WooCommerce *can* make donations, but it was not designed for it.
 Nor is it very easy to setup and maintain across the various major version releases.